matplotlib/CZI_2024-06_mpl/proposal.md

 roadmap provides context and guidance to someone new to the library.
 Secondly, we will prioritize reviewing PRs from new contributors to help them be merged in a timely manner.
-By being responsive to new contributor's PRs we will improve their contributing experience and long term productivity as contributors.
+By being responsive to new contributor's PRs we will improve their contributing experience and long-term productivity as contributors.

 We propose to continue full support (1 FTE) for Elliott Sales de Andrade and